 I often wondered how Peter ended up homeless and, on the occasions when I would find him drunk, he would be angrily repeating the same tragic story about his wife and a young daughter being knocked over by a drunk driver.
 Both ended up dying from their injuries and the driver (who Peter said was very wealthy and hired a good lawyer), didn’t serve much time in prison for his actions.
 Peter was a proud man and maintained his anger at the sense of injustice.
 As a result, he began to refuse to pay state taxes and, eventually, that led to him losing his job in a boatyard, as well as his home.

-I’ve always had a niggling sense of doubt about whether this story was true or not, because I’ve since met many homeless people that have lied to me.
-But I choose to believe Peter wasn’t lying to me.
+I’ve always had a niggling sense of doubt about whether this story was true or not, because I’ve since met so many rough sleepers who have lied to me.
+But I choose to believe Peter wasn’t lying to me, because he was consistent and the story did seem to add up.
 Anyway, it doesn’t actually matter whether the story that he told me (and others) was true or not because, regardless of the detail, every story of homelessness is a tragedy.

 I’ll finish with something a Rabbi and head of a large Jewish community once said to me: